APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/A. staging database/README.md

     1. It is a window into study execution and is the basis for reporting
     2. Studies in the staging database may be ETLed into the OMOP CDM for subsequent descriptive, predictive and causal analysis
-    3. It can be used to produce an OMOP standard vocabulary like UK Biobank in [Athena](https://athena.ohdsi.org/search-terms/start)
+    3. It can be used to produce an OMOP standard vocabulary like UK Biobank in Athena.

 The staging database structure was designed using a Relational Database Diagram Design Tool [dbdiagram](https://dbdiagram.io/).
 The Design for the staging can be found [here](https://dbdiagram.io/d/MH-INSPIRE-Staging-Dataset-v1-1-65fa7820ae072629ce783398).